Seeed-Studio/wiki-documents/docs/Edge/Raspberry_Pi_Devices/reComputer_R1000/Applications/recomputer_r1000_with_fuxa_use_modbus.md

     sudo npm install -g --unsafe-perm @frangoteam/fuxa
     sudo fuxa
   ```
+* Regarding how to use the modbus function of reComputer R1000, you can refer to this [wiki](https://wiki.seeedstudio.com/reComputer_r1000_use_rs485_modbus/).
 ### Hardware Configuration
 For ModbustRTU, we used an rs485 to USB module to connect the reComuputer R1000 with the W10 pc.